Title: Fruits Basket フルーツバスケット

 Reader’s Advisory Tags: Grief, abuse.

 Content Warnings: Discussions of mental and physical abuse.

 Fruits Basket, commonly referred to as Furuba (フルバ), is one of the most beloved manga of all time.
 Like Ouran, Furuba is one of my absolute favorite manga series of all time, and one that I think is essential to a good manga collection.
-I thought now was the time to talk about Furuba because the new anime has just started airing in simulcast, so school librarians may get an influx of requests for it.

-The premise of Furuba is initially relatively simple, but the manga has a complexity and undercurrent that really makes for compelling storytelling.
+The premise of Furuba is initially relatively simple, but the manga has complexity and an undercurrent that really makes for compelling storytelling.
 It also has one of the most satisfying conclusions I’ve seen in a manga.

 Tohru Honda is a young girl who has recently lost her beloved mother in an accident.
 When her paternal grandfather, her guardian, needs to live with his family while his home is being renovated, he asks her to stay with friends.
 Not wanting her friends to worry or be put into a difficult spot, Tohru opts to live out of a tent.
 The land she chooses to stay on turns out to belong to the Sohma family.
 Yuki Sohma is Tohru’s classmate, and he and his cousin Shigure live in the house on the property.
 When Tohru’s tent is buried in a landslide, they offer to let her stay in exchange for doing the cooking and cleaning (something they hate and Tohru loves).
 Tohru’s such a polite young girl they don’t have to worry about her hugging them out of nowhere- something they are desperate to avoid.